Updated: Jun 16

 Finally, the officers called the troops to line up in formation.
 That is when my daughter turned to me and said,“Mom, I need you to leave now.
 I don’t think I can handle looking back at you as we load up and pull out.”

-I got into the Ford Escape and just sat there, frozen.
+Walking into the parking lot, I finally found the car.
+I got into her Ford Escape and just sat there, frozen.
 It was such a cold day but, I didn’t care.
-I don’t know how long it was before I turned the engine over.
-I started up the car and finally, I drove out of the parking lot.
+It wasn't the cold air that immobilized me, it was the gravity of what was unfolding.
+I don’t know how long it was before I turned the engine over and started the car or I finally drove out of the parking lot.

 …if I just stayed in Ft.
 Campbell and vicinity, I could stop time.

-I drove all around the base before I reluctantly headed to the base exit.
+I drove around the base for a little bit before I reluctantly headed to the exit and back into the civilian world.
 Then I took a drive through town prolonging my departure.
 It wasn’t much of a town, but in my heart, it felt like, if I just stayed in Ft.
 Campbell and vicinity, I could stop time.
 Maybe, just maybe my baby wouldn’t leave for war.

 Ultimately, I made the 12-hour drive from Ft.
 Campbell to my home in southern Virginia.
 It was definitely the longest drive of my life.
 I drove all night.
-At times, I was sobbing so hard, I had to pull off the road and just sit until I could see again.
+At times, I was sobbing so hard, I had to pull off the road and just sit until I could compose myself, until I could actually see the road again.

-I absolutely blocked out of my mind those months that my soldier was deployed, but I saved all her letters.
-Reading them today, I have the same lump in my throat, the same tears in my eyes as the first time I read them.
+I have absolutely blocked out of my mind those months that my soldier was deployed, but I saved all her letters.
+Reading them today, I have the same lump in my throat, the same tears in my eyes as the first time I read her letters.
 The memories return.

 My soldier, my baby girl was a trauma trained medic in a Combat Support Hospital unit.
 Her letters describe things that sometimes did not make the US news or other times were reported but minimized.

-I find myself once more with a lump in my throat, hot tears quietly streaming down my checks.
+I find myself once more with hot tears quietly streaming down my checks.
 The feelings I had saying good bye to my daughter, my soldier, as fresh today as that day in 2003.
 I am once again a proud Mom and a thankful Mom.
 My baby girl, my soldier, returned home, not unscarred, but, for the most part whole.

 There are other proud Mom’s who are not as blessed as I am.
 These proud Moms carry memorial day in their hearts every day and sometimes go to the cemetery on Memorial Day.